japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveReferences.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:catalyst/Rule.md#apply[Rule Contract] to apply a rule to a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/Rule.md#apply[Rule Contract] to apply a rule to a spark-sql-LogicalPlan.md[logical plan].

 `apply` resolves the following logical operators:

-* link:spark-sql-LogicalPlan-Project.adoc[Project] logical operator with a `Star` expression to...FIXME
+* spark-sql-LogicalPlan-Project.md[Project] logical operator with a `Star` expression to...FIXME

-* link:spark-sql-LogicalPlan-Aggregate.adoc[Aggregate] logical operator with a `Star` expression to...FIXME
+* spark-sql-LogicalPlan-Aggregate.md[Aggregate] logical operator with a `Star` expression to...FIXME

 * `ScriptTransformation` logical operator with a `Star` expression to...FIXME

-* link:spark-sql-LogicalPlan-Generate.adoc[Generate] logical operator with a `Star` expression to...FIXME
+* spark-sql-LogicalPlan-Generate.md[Generate] logical operator with a `Star` expression to...FIXME

-* link:spark-sql-LogicalPlan-Join.adoc[Join] logical operator with `duplicateResolved`...FIXME
+* spark-sql-LogicalPlan-Join.md[Join] logical operator with `duplicateResolved`...FIXME

-* link:spark-sql-LogicalPlan-Intersect.adoc[Intersect] logical operator with `duplicateResolved`...FIXME
+* spark-sql-LogicalPlan-Intersect.md[Intersect] logical operator with `duplicateResolved`...FIXME

-* link:spark-sql-LogicalPlan-Except.adoc[Except] logical operator with `duplicateResolved`...FIXME
+* spark-sql-LogicalPlan-Except.md[Except] logical operator with `duplicateResolved`...FIXME

-* link:spark-sql-LogicalPlan-Sort.adoc[Sort] logical operator unresolved with child operators resolved...FIXME
+* spark-sql-LogicalPlan-Sort.md[Sort] logical operator unresolved with child operators resolved...FIXME

-* link:spark-sql-LogicalPlan-Generate.adoc[Generate] logical operator resolved...FIXME
+* spark-sql-LogicalPlan-Generate.md[Generate] logical operator resolved...FIXME

-* link:spark-sql-LogicalPlan-Generate.adoc[Generate] logical operator unresolved...FIXME
+* spark-sql-LogicalPlan-Generate.md[Generate] logical operator unresolved...FIXME

 In the end, `apply` <<resolve, resolves>> the expressions of the input logical operator.